desh2608/tweet-irony-detection/README.md

 ## Feature generation
 * Features are obtained from 2 sources:
 1. *Holographic embeddings*: Circular cross-correlation between tweet text and hashtag vectors.
 Use __holographic.ipynb__ for this.
 2. *DeepMoji*: This is forked from [here](https://github.com/bfelbo/DeepMoji), and modified to support Python 3.5+.
-Use __DeepMoji/examples/deepmoji_features.ipynb__ to generate features.
+Place __deepmoji_features.ipynb__ in the __DeepMoji/examples__ directory and run to generate features.

 ## Classification
 We use the Python XGBoost package to perform classification based on features obtained as above.
-Use __xgbclassifier.ipynb__ for this purpose.
+Use __xgb_classifier.ipynb__ for this purpose.